 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Topstep is $181 cheaper to get started.
-DayTraders charges $379 one-time.
+Topstep is $401 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
 Topstep charges $49/mo (monthly subscription) plus a $149 activation fee.

 When comparing withdrawal frequency, the gap between payouts matters.
-DayTraders has no minimum profitable days requirement between withdrawals.
-Topstep requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+DayTraders requires 8 profitable trading days between each withdrawal, while Topstep requires 5 profitable trading days.
+At 20 trading days per month, that means DayTraders can request roughly 2 payouts per month versus Topstep's 4.

 News trading allowed · Only 2 min trading days